hollodec/hollodec.github.io/_pages/parscores.md

 regression." *International Journal of Forecasting* 37, no. 4 (2021):
 1666-1676.

+#### What goes into these predictions?

+The result in the seat in the previous general election; whether or not there is a candidate from each party; the identity of the party in government; which party held the seat; turnout in the previous general election; whether the incumbent MP is running again; polling changes since the last election.

+#### What doesn't go into these predictions?

+Whether or not the previous MP resigned as a result of scandal; the number of "other" candidates; any other factors which might affect the local popularity of a party that aren't reflected in national polls.

 #### What do you mean, "could be as low as"?

 All models have uncertainty in them.
 When we say that the result could